 both within and outside the United States.

-- For EACH site you research, point it out on a map and explain how it was discovered.
+- For EACH site you research, point it out on a map and explain how it became known to archaeologists.
 Describe some of the information about the past that has been found at each site.
 Explain how the information gained from the study of these sites answers questions that archaeologists are asking and how the information may be important to modern people.
 Compare the relative ages of the sites you research.

 - Choose ONE of the sites you picked and give a short presentation about your findings to a Cub Scout pack, your Scout troop, your school class, or another group.